Immigration Q and A

-A two year green card is called conditional residence.
+A. You are considered a conditional permanent resident.
 To extend your card, you need to file a petition to remove the condition on your card.
-Generally, you and your husband have to both sign the petition.
-You have to send the petition to USCIS during the last three months of your card’s validity.
+Generally, the requirement if that both you and your husband file it jointly within the last three month window of your card’s validity.
 You must enclose proof that you and your husband have a valid marriage and are still living together.
 If your husband refuses to file a joint petition, you have two options.
-If your husband has abused you physically or has subjected you to extreme mental cruelty, you may file the request to extend your residence without your husband’s signature, as long as you have proof of the abuse.
-The proof can bee it her a police report or a psychological evaluation from a licensed mental health professional.
-In this case, you should generally still be married when filing, although there are some exceptions.
-However, you do not have to wait until the expiration of your card to file.
-If there was no abuse, you may file without your husband’s signature, but only if there has been a divorce, and you must still provide evidence that you entered into the marriage in good faith, and not to evade immigration laws, but that the marriage deteriorated due to circumstances beyond your control.
-You should provide all documents showing that you and your husband actually lived together.
+If your husband has abused you physically or has subjected you to extreme mental cruelty, you may file the request to extend your residence without your husband’s signature, as long as you have proof of the abuse through either a police report or a psychological evaluation.
+In this case, you must still be married when filing.
+If there was no abuse, you may file without your husband’s signature only if there has been a divorce, and you must provide evidence that you entered into the marriage in good faith, and not to evade immigration laws, but that the marriage deteriorated due to circumstances beyond your control.

-Edward Boreth is an immigration attorney who has practiced law for 17 years.
-He is a partner at Shapovalov & Boreth and a director of the Citizenship Clinic.
+Edward Borethis an immigration attorney who has practiced law for 20 years.
+He is a director of the Citizenship Clinic.
 He is also an avid cricket fan.